-In the 2026 Alaska Legislature, a bill titled the “Healthcare Licensing Compacts” (HB352), would allow Alaska to join compacts for medical professionals, allowing expedited licensing for physicians, physician assistants, psychologists, and EMS.
-Representative Fields and Representative Gray are the sponsors of the bill that is currently in the Labor & Commerce and Finance Committee.
+During the 2026 Alaska Legislature, a bill titled the “Healthcare Licensing Compacts” (HB352), would allow Alaska to join compacts for medical professionals, allowing expedited licensing for physicians, physician assistants, psychologists, and EMS clinicians.
+Representative Fields and Representative Gray are the sponsors of the bill that is currently in the House Labor & Commerce and Finance Committee.

 PSYPACT Survey to Continue through March 31, 2026